Web Development

 KD-Trees: A binary tree structure that partitions space for efficient nearest neighbor searches.

-HNSW Graphs: A graph-based approach that facilitates fast approximate nearest neighbor searches in high-dimensional spaces.
+HNSW Graphs: A graph-based approach that enables fast approximate nearest neighbor searches in high-dimensional spaces.

 Product Quantization: A technique that reduces the dimensionality of vectors for more efficient storage and search.